-Stress may raise your risk of arrhythmias if you have predisposing factors.
-Stress or anxiety can quickly increase your blood pressure and heart rate.
-Chronic stress can compound these problems.
-If you cannot eliminate stress from your life, you can take steps to manage it.
-You may want to try some of the following techniques:
+Stress may raise your risk of arrhythmias if you have other risks.
+Stress or anxiety can quickly raise your blood pressure and heart rate.
+Long term stress can make problems worse.
+If you can't get rid of stress from your life, you can take steps to control it with:

-Avoid using controlled substances, especially cocaine and amphetamines.
-These drugs increase your heart rate, which can lead to heart damage and arrhythmias.
+Stay away from drugs, mainly cocaine and amphetamines.
+They make your heart beat faster.
+This can lead to heart damage and arrhythmias.

 How to Keep Your Heart Healthy

 Cardiovascular disease prevention overview.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed....
 Updated February 22, 2018.
 Accessed January 3, 2019.